Exenter/STAR_quantmode-for-Galaxy/README.md

 ```
 column 1: gene ID
 column 2: counts for unstranded RNA-seq
-column 3: counts for the 1st read strand aligned with RNA (htseq-count option -s yes)
+column 3: counts for the 1st read strand aligned with RNA (equivalent to htseq-count option -s yes)
-column 4: counts for the 2nd read strand aligned with RNA (htseq-count option -s reverse)
+column 4: counts for the 2nd read strand aligned with RNA (equivalent to htseq-count option -s reverse)
 ```

 # Data